 The City's Annual Performance Reports will be made available to the public via a link on the City's CLI ECA SWM Webpage (link below).
-The webpage currently provides links to the City's Core Asset Management Plan, Watershed and Subwatershed Maps, default CLI ECA Subdivision Agreement Clauses, and access to an inventory of all identified municipal stormwater management system infrastructure assets which are publicly available through Open Data Kingston (link below).
-Once available and as required, the webpage will also include links to the following City documents discussed in Section 9 of this report:
+The webpage currently provides links to the City's Core Asset Management Plan, Kingston Watershed Map, Cataraqui Region Conservation Authority Watershed and Subwatershed Maps, default CLI ECA Subdivision Agreement Clauses, and access to an inventory of all identified municipal stormwater management system infrastructure assets which are publicly available through Open Data Kingston (link below).
+Once available and as required, the webpage will also include a link to the City's Monitoring Plan